iridium-browser/iridium-browser-ubuntu/net/docs/life-of-a-url-request.md

 Since this is done above the cache layer, the cache stores the responses prior to decompression.
 As a result, if files aren't compressed over the wire, they aren't compressed in the cache, either.
-This behavior can create problems when responses are SDCH compressed, as a dictionary and a cached file encoded using it may have different lifetimes.

 ## Socket Pools